Make Your AI Auditable

 Modern language models operate in high-dimensional spaces that are difficult to inspect directly.
 SAEs allow Cobalt to decompose these activations into a large set of sparse, reusable features that correspond to internal concepts the model relies on during computation.

-As a concrete demonstration, BluelightAI built the Qwen3 Explorer: an open, interactive environment for inspecting the internal representations of the Qwen3 family of models via cross-layer transcoders and topological analysis.
+As a concrete demonstration, BluelightAI built this LLM Explorer: an open, interactive environment for inspecting the internal representations of the Qwen3 family of models via cross-layer transcoders and topological analysis.

 This explorer shows how Cobalt can be applied to real, production-grade models to surface features, structure, and behavior that are otherwise missed.